corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/clientrpc.md

 {{< /note >}}

 {{< note >}}
 `CordaRPCClient` enables you to interact with the `CordaRPCOps` remote interface.
-However, if you intend to interact with any of the other remote interfaces that the Corda Enterprise provides, you need to build a client that uses the [MultiRPCClient](../../../../../../../en/api-ref/corda/4.9/open-source/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html) class.
+However, if you intend to interact with any of the other remote interfaces that the Corda: Enterprise Edition  provides, you need to build a client that uses the [MultiRPCClient](../../../../../../../en/api-ref/corda/4.9/open-source/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html) class.
 {{< /note >}}

 ### Pre-requisites